XSEDE/ipf/docs/INSTALL.md

 1. Create a normal user to run this software
    The recommended username 'xdinfo', but you can use a different one

 2. Install the Python amqp package.
 It MUST be at least version 1.4.0, and must have major version of 1 (2.0 and above will not work).
-At this time, 1.4.9 is the recommended version of amqp.
+We recommend amqp 1.4.9.
     You can 'yum install python-amqp', 'pip install amqp' (into the default location or into a Python virtualenv) or you can install from a "wheel" download from pypi.
 You may need to do this as root, depending on the install directory (e.g. /opt/).
 These files need to be readable by the user you created in step 1).
    a) Look at the files from https://pypi.org/project/amqp/1.4.9/#files/
 	specifically, download: